-Often referred to as the Arts and Crafts movement).
-From its warm and familiar quality to the integrity you find in its materials, we can’t help but love the refined yet rustic allure that gives a craftsman home its honest charm.
+Often referred to as the Arts and Crafts movement, few design styles are as constantly charming as Craftsman.
+From its warm and familiar quality to the integrity you find in its materials, we can’t help but love the refined yet rustic allure that gives a Craftsman home its honest charm.

-For an in-depth overview of craftsman style, see our post Tile by Style: The Spirit of the Craftsman Kitchen).
+For an in-depth overview of craftsman style, see our post Tile by Style: The Spirit of the Craftsman Kitchen.

 Feeling like an expert Craftsman?
 Great!
 Try looking for these core design elements as we peruse some of our favorite Craftsman bathrooms.

 Tile Shown: Rosemary 2x8 // Design & Image: Erin Kestenbaum